ymeysa25/Python/README.md

 # Python
-Contain Some Python project just for fun
+Contain Some Python project just for fun.
+I will add more and more python projects so stay tune for all the latest projects.

-Run Progam
+#### Requirements
+- Python 3.7.4
+- Tkiner 8.6

+#### How to use
-1. Go to program path in ur CMD <br>
+1. Go to program path in ur CMD / Anaconda Prompt <br>
 -- cd PROGRAM_PATH
-2. Write this comman <br>
+2. Run the script by typing "python (script-name).py in your terminal"<br>
 -- python app.py